-Due to timings on the DA and the Stage 4 submission to TFL from the contractor, the basement box may be fully formed and super structure underway before the break through is created to the TFL demise.
+It is proposed (subject to final agreement with TfL/LUL) that the basement box will be fully formed and super structure underway before the break through is created to the TFL demise.

 Superstructure

 This is based on a high quality precast concrete frame with two reinforced concrete cores located to the east and west of the floor plates.
 Construction programme and methodology currently assumes a slip formed core.